robertpiosik/CodeWebChat/README.md

 Select folders and files for context, enter prompt, and pick your favorite chatbot—to continue in the browser, or call a model provider of choice—to stay in the editor.

-The extension then constructs an XML-formatted message that consists of your prompt, edit format instructions, and the selected context.
+The extension then constructs an XML-formatted message that consists of your prompt, edit format instructions, and the selected context:

-> The prompt and edit format instructions are repeated after the context [for better adherence](https://cookbook.openai.com/examples/gpt4-1_prompting_guide#:~:text=If%20you%20have%20long%20context%20in%20your%20prompt%2C%20ideally%20place%20your%20instructions%20at%20both%20the%20beginning%20and%20end%20of%20the%20provided%20context%2C%20as%20we%20found%20this%20to%20perform%20better%20than%20only%20above%20or%20below.).

 ```
 Implement a subtract function.